MLT-0x539/Fake-404-page-webshell-PHP/README.md

-# Fake-404-page-webshell-PHP
+# PHP webshell disguised as a HTTP 404 error page:

-A lightweight fully functional webshell disguised as a HTTP 404 error page
+of course youd need RCE to spawn it.